 Have you ever seen pictures of wavy, smooth walls of a slot canyon?
-The images are full of long and narrow gorges with soft rocks of layered sedimentary deposits.
+The images are full of long, narrow gorges with soft layers of sedimentary deposits.
 They seem to have endless bottoms and skinny access points begging to be explored.
 You could hike in, or you could potentially rock climb but perhaps the most thrilling way to see these delightful slot canyons is by canyoneering right into the heart of them.

 What Is Canyoneering?

-My family and I are avid rock climbers but at one adventure, we watched enthralled as a fellow adventurer rappelled himself down a red, sand and smooth wall.
+My family and I are avid rock climbers but at one adventure, we watched enthralled as a fellow adventurer rappelled himself down a red, sandy smooth wall.
 Instantly I knew I wanted to try it.
-Since we had no experience, or gear, or any insight to where to safely canyoneer, I booked a guided tour with Nathan Mielke; owner of the Southern Utah based company All Ways Adventure.
+Since we had no experience, or gear, or any insight to where to safely canyoneer, I booked a guided tour with Nathan Mielke, owner of the Southern Utah based company All Ways Adventure.

 So what exactly is canyoneering?